GSA-TTS/terraform-cloudgov/spiffworkflow/README.md

   # Use container-based deployment for the backend
   backend_deployment_method = "container"  # This is the default

-  # Customize to point to an image that includes your process models
+  # Modify this to point to an image that includes your process models
   backend_imageref = "ghcr.io/gsa-tts/terraform-cloudgov/spiffarena-backend:latest"

   # Required PostgreSQL database service instance
   backend_database_service_instance = "my-postgres-db"

-  # Optional additional service bindings if needed
+  # Optional: enable background task queue with Redis
-  backend_additional_service_bindings = {
+  backend_queue_service_instance = "my-redis-service"
-    "my-redis-service" = ""
+  backend_worker_instances       = 1
 }
-}
 ```

 ### Buildpack-based Deployment

-Use this approach when you want to customize the content of the backend and/or connector.
+Use this approach when you want to customize the process models deployed with the backend and/or specify a custom connector.

 The backend zip must be built **before** running `terraform plan/apply` using the
 `build-for-cloudfoundry.sh` script shipped with this module: